 - In an oven-safe heavy Dutch oven with a lid, fry the bacon over medium heat until almost crispy and plenty of fat has been rendered.
 Remove the bacon from the pan and set aside.
 Make sure to leave the bacon grease in the Dutch oven.

-- Continuing on medium heat, sauté the yellow onions and peppers in the bacon grease until starting to caramelize.
+- Continuing on medium heat, sauté the yellow onions and bell peppers in the bacon grease until starting to caramelize.
 Don't rush this step, it will take about 20 minutes.
 See NOTES.

 - Add the garlic and stir until aromatic, about 2-3 minutes.